srihareendra/HR-Analytics/ConfigureIntegration.md

 ## Introduction

 In this lab, you will configure your EBS source in ODI, create the mapping, and run the integration.
+Oracle Data Integrator is a comprehensive data integration platform that covers all requirements.
+It offers an extensive graphical environment to build manage, monitor and maintain integration processes resulting in faster and simpler development and maintenance for organization's.
+We will only scratch the surface of ODI here, but you can read more about ODI [here](https://docs.oracle.com/cd/E17904_01/integrate.1111/e12641/overview.htm#ODIGS111)

 <!---To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.-->